All Episodes

 Animals, family pets, hardest hit in the subprime crisis.

-Newark Bay uh has been closed, ladies and gentlemen, after two ships collided, their ship carrying orange juice collided with a dredging vessel in Newark Bay on Thursday, closed the bay to all ship traffic, according to the Coast Guard.
+Their ship carrying orange juice collided with a dredging vessel in Newark Bay on Thursday, closed the bay to all ship traffic, according to the Coast Guard.

-Who who's running the ports there?
+Who's running the ports there?

-I mean it's the Tri-State Port Authority, right?
+I mean, it's the Tri-State Port Authority, right?

 Fighting with your spouse can make you live longer.